-Ostracized by his peers and estranged from his father, Bruce Lee fanatic Jason Stillwell struggles to fit in after moving to Seattle.
-Following a series of misfortunes, his idol crosses into the living world to teach him how to harness his chi and fuck shit up.
-With this newfound wisdom and the friendship of resident dancing machine R.J.
-Madison, Jason confronts a looming threat and learns the true meaning of “No retreat, no surrender.”
+Ostracized by his peers and estranged from his father, a teenaged Bruce Lee fanatic struggles to fit in after moving to Seattle.
+Following a series of misfortunes, his idol crosses into the living world to teach him how to harness his chi and stir shit up.
+With this newfound wisdom and a burgeoning friendship, Jason confronts a looming threat and learns the true meaning of “No retreat, no surrender.”

 Director: Corey Yuen